microsoft/teams-ai/js/samples/README.md

     }
     ```

     2.2.
-Change start command in package.json (only for deployment to Azure, change it back if you do local debug)
+Change the start command in package.json.
+(Note: Only for deployment to Azure; remember to change it back if you are doing local debugging.)
     ```json
     "scripts": {
         ...